 “Reiki is important for sexual relationships.
 When a woman is comfortable with her sexuality she will be able to build a healthy sexual relationship with her husband.
 That is very important in a marital relationship.”

 “In traditional Indian society what a woman wants in a relationship is always put on hold or the awareness is unfortunately not there.
 Sadly even the expectation is not there that the woman also needs to have an orgasm.
 The very fact that a woman needs to be loved, fondled and caressed is often not taken into consideration at all,” says Aarti.

 “For instance when husband or wife put their hands on the other’s heart, head or stomach there is an energy flow which brings the couple together.
-In this beautiful bonding both partners feel so much loved that there is a natural positive shift in the relationship between the two.”
+In this beautiful bonding, both partners feel so much love that there is a natural positive shift in the relationship between the two.”

 “Intuitively they will learn to put the hand on the body part where the partner needs Reiki the most. (e.g., partner has had a long day at office your hand may go naturally to his shoulder).”

 Mikao Usui, founder of Reiki, was an admirer of Emperor Meiji’s works and in the process of developing his Reiki system summarised some of the emperor’s works into a set of ethical principles which later became known as the Reiki Principles.
 Learn them – Live by them – they are the essence for a good happy life.